romaktion/SkeletalToProceduralUnreal/README.md

-# Runtime Skeletal Mesh to Procedural Mesh Unreal Plugin
+# Runtime Skeletal Mesh to Procedural Mesh Unreal Engine Plugin

 <!-- Plugin description -->
 Converting a skeletal mesh to a procedural mesh at runtime.